🎯Getting Started

 Roles

-We distinguish between Code Mentors & Career Mentors, but you can of course also be both.
-Code Mentors are usually professional developers, whereas Career Mentor roles sometimes only require expertise related to effective job-searching & interviewing for tech jobs.
+We distinguish between Technical Mentors & Career Mentors, but you can of course also be both.
+Technical Mentors are usually professional developers/working in tech, whereas Career Mentor roles sometimes only require expertise related to effective job-searching & interviewing for tech jobs.

 The Volunteer Journey